snhobbs/pcb-checklist/schematic-checklist.md

 * [ ] Power outputs (USB etc) current limited
 * [ ] ESD protection on data lines going off board
+* [ ] No off-board wiring going straight to silicon except TVSes

 ### Debugging / reworkability

-* [ ] Use 0-ohm resistors vs direct hard-wiring for strap pins when possible
+* [ ] Use 0-ohm resistors or solder blob pads vs direct hard-wiring for strap pins when possible
 * [ ] Provide multiple ground clips/points for scope probes
 * [ ] Dedicated ground in close proximity to analog test points
-* [ ] Test points on all power rails
+* [ ] Test points on all power rails, ahead of solder blob pads for bringup
 * [ ] Test points on interesting signals which may need probing for bringup/debug
+* [ ] U.FL connectors with 450 / 950 ohm series resistors for 10X/20X probing of fast signals

 ## Thermal